-Father’s Day is coming up this weekend, and, like Mother’s Day, consumers are looking to spend big bucks to show their loved ones how much they are appreciated.
-Last year, spending on Father’s Day was estimated to surpass $12 billion in the U.S., which equates to over $115 per shopper.
+Father’s Day is less than a month away, and, like Mother’s Day, consumers are looking to spend big bucks to show their loved ones how much they are appreciated.
+Last year, spending on Father’s Day was estimated to surpass $14 billion in the U.S., which equates to over $125 average spending for the holiday.

 Sure, there are plenty of ads out there promoting the “best gifts for Dad,” whether it’s a new set of golf clubs, tickets to a sporting event, or the latest in tech.
-But the ones that really resonate with consumers, both now and long-term, are those that focus on the real meaning of Father’s Day.
+Now more than ever, we see companies and ad agencies portraying men as dimwitted, incapable and often forgetful.
+However, the ones that really resonate with consumers, both now and long-term, are those that focus on the real meaning of Father’s Day.
 Even brands that typically take a more lighthearted approach to marketing often set aside the norm for a more heartfelt message.

 Now don’t get me wrong, companies still emphasize their branding throughout these ads; they just tend to be more subtle and less focused on the product or service they want you to buy.
 These advertisements pull at our heartstrings, make us laugh, and, most importantly, relate to our lives.
-And if a brand can relate to its audience, don’t you think that audience is more likely to purchase from them?
+If a brand can relate to its audience, don’t you think the audience is more likely to purchase from them?

-Let’s take a look at some of the best examples of Father’s Day marketing to-date – make sure you have some tissues close by.
+Let’s take a look at some of the best examples of Father’s Day marketing to-date.

 This ad from 2015 has been recognized on countless digital media outlets for its realness and relatability.
-To create it, Dove took to the internet and collected real video footage of the moments that 12 men found out they were going to be a father.
-From wives presenting them with their pregnancy test to others surprising them with baby clothes or other gifts, the priceless looks on their faces can’t help but make you shed some of those feel-good tears.
+To create it, Dove took to the internet and collected real video footage of the moments when 12 men found out they were going to be a father.
+From wives presenting them with their pregnancy test, to others surprising them with baby clothes or gifts, the priceless looks on their faces can’t help but make you shed some of those feel-good tears.